toggle menu

 Before working in politics, Fiona was a lecturer in primary education at London University Institute of Education, having also worked as a primary teacher for many years in Southwark.

-Fiona is Chair of the Omnibus Theatre Clapham, and serves on the board of Commonweal Housing and is trustee of a number of family-charitable trusts
+Fiona is Chair of the Omnibus Theatre Clapham and is trustee of a number of family-charitable trusts.

 Stéphan Vincent-Lancrin